stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 were unscalable except where the monsters had debarked, so that none of the ghouls on the rocks could rejoin their battle-line.
 Some were killed by javelins from the hostile galley or from the moon-beasts above, but a few survived to be rescued.
-When the security of the land parties seemed assured, Carter&rsquo;s galley sallied forth between the headlands and drove the hostile ship far out to sea; pausing to rescue such ghouls as were on the rocks or still swimming in the ocean.
+When the security of the land parties seemed assured, Carter's galley sallied forth between the headlands and drove the hostile ship far out to sea; pausing to rescue such ghouls as were on the rocks or still swimming in the ocean.
 Several moon-beasts washed on rocks or reefs were speedily put out of the way.

-  Finally, the moon-beasts&rsquo; galley being safely in the distance and the invading land army concentrated in one place, Carter landed a considerable force on the eastern headland in the enemy&rsquo;s rear; after which the fight was short-lived indeed.
+  Finally, the moon-beasts' galley being safely in the distance and the invading land army concentrated in one place, Carter landed a considerable force on the eastern headland in the enemy's rear; after which the fight was short-lived indeed.
 Attacked from both sides, the noisome flounderers were rapidly cut to pieces or pushed into the sea, till by evening the ghoulish chiefs agreed that the island was again clear of them.
 The hostile galley, meanwhile, had disappeared; and it was decided that the evil jagged rock had better be evacuated before any overwhelming horde of lunar horrors might be assembled and brought against the victors.

-  So by night Pickman and Carter assembled all the ghouls and counted them with care, finding that over a fourth had been lost in the day&rsquo;s battles.
-The wounded were placed on bunks in the galley, for Pickman always discouraged the old ghoulish custom of killing and eating one&rsquo;s own wounded, and the able-bodied troops were assigned to the oars or to such other places as they might most usefully fill.
+  So by night Pickman and Carter assembled all the ghouls and counted them with care, finding that over a fourth had been lost in the day's battles.
+The wounded were placed on bunks in the galley, for Pickman always discouraged the old ghoulish custom of killing and eating one's own wounded, and the able-bodied troops were assigned to the oars or to such other places as they might most usefully fill.
 Under the low phosphorescent clouds of night the galley sailed, and Carter was not sorry to be departing from that island of unwholesome secrets, whose lightless domed hall with its bottomless well and repellent bronze door lingered restlessly in his fancy.
-Dawn found the ship in sight of Sarkomand&rsquo;s ruined quays of basalt, where a few night-gaunt sentries still waited, squatting like black horned gargoyles on the broken columns and crumbling sphinxes of that fearful city which lived and died before the years of man.
+Dawn found the ship in sight of Sarkomand's ruined quays of basalt, where a few night-gaunt sentries still waited, squatting like black horned gargoyles on the broken columns and crumbling sphinxes of that fearful city which lived and died before the years of man.